 Happiness is Letting Go of Outcomes

-Stress is almost always the result of fear, or worrying about outcomes.
-Peace almost always arises when we can be fully present in the moment.
-If we make now the destination then we will find that we are already here and outcomes in the future will mean a whole lot less.
+Stress is almost always the result of fear and worrying about outcomes.
+Peace of mind almost always arises when we can be fully present in the moment.
+If we make now the destination then we will find that we are already here.
+Outcomes in the future will mean a whole lot less if we can remain grounded here and now.
 Right action is its’ own reward, we don’t need to chase dangling carrots.

-We might not have this world as we know it forever, but right now the sun is still rising every morning.
-We have so much that we overlook as we gaze into the future.
+We might not have this world as we know it forever but right now the sun is still rising every morning.
+We have so much that we overlook when we are always obsessing about the future.
 The solutions we seek may just present themselves effortlessly if we can become fully present and receptive in the moment.
 If the world ends tomorrow what will it matter if we didn’t take the time to enjoy it today?